Married but feel so alone.

 I knew it was not good, and it seemed to degrade every year.

 It makes you wonder if it is normal to feel lonely in marriage.
-Unfortunately, loneliness in marriage is much too common.
-And it’s not without its consequences.
+Unfortunately, feeling lonely in marriage is much too common, and it’s not without its consequences.

 Too many men and women turn to other people and vices to fill the void that emotional abandonment in marriage causes.